-So instead, I practise short bursts of mindfulness throughout my day to keep me present, calm and centred.
+So, instead, I practice short bursts of mindfulness throughout my day to keep me present, calm, and centered.

 1-minute mindfulness exercises are my current go-to.
 I love them, and dip in and out of all these exercises I’ll explain below at leisure.